 The focus will be on human resources management practices, as these can be directly influenced by reforms and actions.
-Appendix D shows that almost all HR management practices are significantly linked to public servants' attitudes such as job satisfaction, work motivation, and engagement.
+Appendix D shows that almost all HR management practices are significantly linked to public servants' attitudes, such as job satisfaction, work motivation, engagement, and the intention to stay in public administration.
 Therefore, improving these practices is expected to enhance overall attitudes and the performance of government institutions.